 Closing More Leads with a CRM for Contractors

 With a lot of practice and discipline, you might actually fumble through the entire process and make it out alive.
-However, if you’re not using a CRM to manage your new leads, you’re missing out on automating the entire process and closing a much higher percentage of leads.
+However, if you’re not using a CRM for contractors to manage your new leads, you’re missing out on automating the entire process and closing a much higher percentage of leads.

 CRMs Are Automated